Login

 Forest School

-At Whaddon we have a well established Forest School run by our excellent Forest School Leader, Miss Swain.
-All children take part in a Forest School session once per week.
+At Whaddon we have a well established Forest School run by our fantastic Forest School leader, Mr Mud.
+All Hedgehogs and Squirrels children take part in a Forest School session once a week.

 LOtC News